Bright $\mathrm{\textit{ab-initio}}$ photoluminescence of NV+ in diamond

-The excited state is simulated under Linear Response Time-Dependent DFT using the TURBOMOLE software~\cite{Ahlrichs1989}.
-Similar to the ground state procedure, the gradient of the excited state energy with respect to atomic coordinates is found and used to update the positions of the atoms.
-For the excited states, the symmetry is fixed to $C_{s}$. \nvminus\ was initially relaxed under $C_1$ symmetry and found to adopt $C_{s}$.
-Furthermore $C_{s}$ symmetry was found to give accurate excited state properties for \nvminus\ in the harmonic approximation~\cite{Thiering2017}.
+The excited state is simulated under Linear Response Time-Dependent DFT using the TURBOMOLE software~\cite{Grimme2002,Furche2005} with the same basis set and functional.
+For the excited states, the symmetry is fixed to C$_{s}$. \nvplus\ was initially relaxed under C$_1$ symmetry and found to adopt C$_{s}$ symmetry.
+Furthermore C$_{s}$ symmetry was found to give accurate excited state properties for \nvminus\ in the harmonic approximation~\cite{Thiering2017}.

 As the \nvplus\ is diamagnetic, all electrons are paired by spin.
-This allows for DFT to be calculated with the closed shell Kohn-Sham equation~\cite{KohnSham1965} rather than unrestricted spin resolved calculations i.e. treating alpha and beta electrons as separate electron densities.
+This allows for DFT to be calculated with the closed shell Kohn-Sham equation~\cite{KohnSham1965} rather than unrestricted spin resolved calculations as with \nvminus.

 The single electron orbitals are shown in Figure \ref{fig:electron}(a).
 Similar to \nvminus\ shown in Figure \ref{fig:electron}(b), there are clear conduction and valence bands and importantly, there are also intraband levels local to the defect centre.
 These results are consistent with and extend previous calculations reported in the literature \cite{Meara2019}.
+The conduction bands shown are from virtual Kohn-Sham orbitals which may not accurately reflect the actual conduction band energies.
+The transition energies are calculated in the multielectron description.

-We calculate the multielectron state energy ladder, and report it in Figure \ref{fig:electron}(c), the ground state is a singlet state with $A_1$ symmetry.
+We calculate the multielectron state energy ladder and report it in Figure \ref{fig:electron}(c), the ground state is a singlet state with A$_1$ symmetry.
 For the excited states within the bandgap, there are two singlets states with A' and A" symmetry as well as a triplet E state.
-The singlet states are degenerate on absorption (with E symmetry), but have different adiabatic transitions due to the reduction of symmetry from $C_{3v}$ to $C_{s}$ in the excited state geometry.
-All further excited states involve exciting electrons into the equivalent conduction band.
+The singlet states are degenerate on absorption (with E symmetry), but have different adiabatic transitions due to the reduction of symmetry from C$_{3v}$ to C$_{s}$ in the excited state geometry.
+All higher excited states involve exciting electrons from the valence band to the empty e levels.
 The energy levels are reported in Figure~\ref{fig:transition}.
 As TD-DFT is used, the associated transition dipoles are calculated as reported in Figure~\ref{fig:transition}.